niuqian1022/CapStoneNLP/README.md

 A few second delay should be expected.

 Caveats:
-Discouting parameters should be optimized with cross validation Consider to remove some singleton from dictionary to speed up the algrithm Choices of higher order N-gram models versus simpler discouting methods versus larger sample size
+Discouting parameters should be optimized with cross validation;
+Consider to remove some singleton from dictionary to speed up the algrithm;
+Choices of higher order N-gram models versus simpler discouting methods versus larger sample size